Obtaining a licence for CAA-ATOL returns

 For ACCA members this is F8 Audit and Assurance or P7 Advanced Audit and Assurance, or previous equivalents.
 For ICAEW members this is certificate level assurance module of the ACA qualification.

-If you have not passed a professional examination covering assurance work but would like to apply for a licence for this type of work, you may want to consider registering as a student of the ICAEW to sit the computer-based assurance assessment.
+If you have not passed a professional examination covering assurance work but want to apply for a licence you can register with us to take the IFA Admissions to Membership Programme assurance module.

 Accountants must register and complete the ATOL holder training module required by CAA prior to the granting of the licence by the IFA.